loulafripouille/express-form-handler/README.md

 - **equal** - check if the field value match with the given field value.
 - **required** - check if the field value exist and is not empty|false|null.
+- **custom** - a custom function that must return a boolean and accept the field value as first argument

 #### Coming soon